argon-rbx/msgpack-luau/README.md

 ## Performance

 One of the project goals is to match or exceed the performance of Roblox offered data serialization and deserialization methods (HttpService's `JSONEncode` and `JSONDecode`).
-To ensure fulfilment of this goal the module's methods need to be benchmarked.
+To ensure fulfillment of this goal the module's methods need to be benchmarked.

 To benchmark message decoding performance an approximately 210KB large JSON encoded payload has been chosen.
 This JSON is then used as input for `HttpService:JSONEncode()` method and also encoded in MessagePack format so that it can be used as input for `msgpack.decode()` function.